Aggregate Films

-Aggregate Films is an American motion picture production company founded by actor Jason Bateman.
+Aggregate Films, Inc. is an American motion picture production company founded by actor Jason Bateman.
 The company currently has a first-look deal with Netflix to generate film and television projects.
 It previously had a two-year first-look producing deal with Universal Pictures.
 Bateman hired Jim Garavente to run the company.
 In 2015, Bateman brought on Aaron Schmidt as the Co-head of Development.